 Lounge: Comfortable seating, feature fireplace with multi fuel stove (welcome pack of fuel provided), Free sat television and side table.

 Kitchen/Diner: Electric hob, oven and grill, microwave, washer-dryer, fridge-freezer, dining table and chairs.

 13 Steps to the first floor

-Bedroom 1: King-size bed, dressing table with mirror, wardrobe and drawers.
+Bedroom 1: Double bed, dressing table with mirror, wardrobe and drawers.

 Bedroom 2: Double bed, built in cupboard and chest of drawers with mirror.